 As such exception occurs before any message exchange is created, there is no message processing log available.
 Therefore, the user is not aware of a potential misconfiguration in the integration flow or any temporary connectivity issues and will assume that the integration flow is configured properly; yet no messages are being consumed and no message processing log is generated.
 This is a confusing status and the users need to investigate the problem by looking at the log traces (if allowed to do) and do connectivity tests to find the potential problems.

-We are planning to improve this problem with a new update of Cloud Integration.
+With Cloud Integration release in September 2021 we have provided and update to improve this problem.
 With this update, a new Kafka polling monitor is added to Kafka sender adapter.
 When an integration flow with Kafka sender endpoint is deployed, the polling status is also monitored and checked for any exceptions during polling.
 In case of an exception, it is propagated to the integration flow monitor and the deployment status is set to “Error”.
 The corresponding error details are then shown in the “Error Details” pane of the manage integration content page of Cloud Integration UI.
 The following screenshot shows the status of a simple integration flow using the Kafka sender adapter with invalid credential.
 The integration flow status is set to “Error” while the Error Details pane indicates that a SaslAuthenticationException has caused the error.

 The polling monitor is actively listening if any exception occurs during the polling.
 This exception might be a transient one and it could vanish or be resolved after a certain amount of time.
 In such a case, the deployment status of the integration flow would automatically go to “Started” and it would start consuming the messages properly.
 This means that if the polling monitor does not detect any exception for a certain amount of time, the deployment status would be set to “Started”.
 With this mechanism, we can ensure that whenever an exception occurs during the polling, the integration flow status is set to “Error” and if it does not occur again, the status would be set automatically to “Started”.
 We are planning to deliver this update in September 2021, stay tuned.